AbhinashShrestha/GBHCI/README.md

     ```
     windows powershell
     Install The Powershell Extension in VSCode
-    Then open the Powershell Extension terminal
+    Then open the Powershell Extension terminal by navigation to the activate.ps1 file which automatically open the powershell extension terminal
     Open Command Prompt
     ```
     where python